datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

-From a developer's perspective, one of the more disappointing _compute_ blockchain trends is the conflation of information and implementation at the center of many of their programming models.
+From a developer's perspective, one of the more disappointing _compute_ blockchain trends is the conflation of information and implementation at the center of many of the emerging programming models.
 We're recapitulating the [worst](https://medium.com/@brianwill/object-oriented-programming-a-personal-disaster-1b044c2383ab) of object-orientation, atop systems embarrassed to describe themselves as such.
-Data _isn't_ an implementation detail, and mediating its access through domain-specific _methods_<sup>1</sup> is a [thoroughly debased](https://www.youtube.com/watch?v=-6BsiVyC1kM) strategy at odds with the needs of
+Data isn't an implementation detail, and mediating its access through domain-specific _methods_<sup>1</sup> is a [thoroughly debased](https://www.youtube.com/watch?v=-6BsiVyC1kM) strategy at odds with the needs of